 Plus, the browser also comes with inherent malware and phishing protection features.
 The browser will also warn you if there is any attempt by any website to install a third-party plugin on the sly.

-That is not all as the browser is also designed to protect against hidden ad trackers that secretly collects information about your browsing habits and poses a security threat as well.
+That is not all as the browser is also designed to protect against hidden ad trackers that secretly collect information about your browsing habits and pose a security threat as well.

 It also comes with the Windows SmartScreen feature to prevent phishing and malware attacks.